-The Alabama Law Enforcement Agency's Training Center (ATC) is a regional state law enforcement training center that operates under ALEA's Department of Public Safety.
-The ATC is staffed by 20 arresting officers and 9 civilian employees of the Alabama Law Enforcement Agency (ALEA) and is located on the Wallace Community College Campus in Selma, Alabama.
-The ATC is accredited by the Alabama Peace Officer Standards and Training Commission (APOSTC) and is responsible for providing the following training services:
+The Alabama Law Enforcement Agency's Training Center (ATC) is a statewide law enforcement training center that operates under ALEA's Department of Public Safety.
+The ATC is operated by 20 arresting officers and 9 civilian support staff employed by the Alabama Law Enforcement Agency (ALEA) and is co-located on the Wallace Community College Campus in Selma, Alabama.
+The ATC is a regional Academy accredited by the Alabama Peace Officer Standards and Training Commission (APOSTC) and is responsible for providing the following training services:

 - The ATC provides basic law enforcement training to student officers for municipal, county and state law enforcement agencies attending the annual APOSTC basic police academy classes.